ituvtu/Server-JavaFX-WebSocket/README.md

 ### Configuration

 Before starting the server, a configuration page will appear where you can set the port and database credentials.
-These settings will be saved in the `config.properties` file.

 ### Server Application Structure